keittlab/biosense-docker/README.md

+# Overview

+This repository contains software for automating the setup of raspberry pi computers powering sensors in the field.
+It is currently somewhat particular to our applications, so it may not suit your needs.
+The use of docker here is to run the sdm utility to modify raspberry pi os images.
+The server side and sensors do not use docker.
+I am making this reposotry public in case it is useful.
+I am currently reworking the entire setup, so keep an eye on this space for a new version.

+If you use this software, please reach out and let us know!
+Also, please site this repository.
+You can find a DOI on the main page.

+All software is copyright Timothy H. Keitt, 2025.

 # biosense-docker

 These scripts require docker.
 You can install it [here](https://docs.docker.com/engine/install/).
 You also need to install `yq` if you want to save your configuration (`--save-config <file>`).